mohamedhayibor/bos-bikes/README.md

 # bos-bikes ![Build Status](https://travis-ci.org/mohamedhayibor/bos-bikes.svg?branch=master)

-This module is a command line interface that gets you the real-time info on Hubway stations.
-Bikes available - docks available of a particular station.
+This module is a command line tool that gets you the real-time info on Hubway stations.
+Particularly the number of bikes available for rent and the number of available docks.

 ## Installation
 ```